sweng-epfl/public/project/process/ReadMe.md

 Once all tasks for the current item have been created and assigned, do the same with the next item in the Product Backlog, until all team members have a full sprint’s worth of work.

+_(If you'd like, you can "pair program" on tasks, but there must be exactly one person ultimately responsible for each task, and the distribution of responsibilities must be balanced across tasks)_

 ## Working on a task